 S_VS_D=read_csv("FINAL_SAFE_VS_DANGEROUS.CSV")

-The data frame CHOL1
+The data frame CHOL1 contains experimental results from

 randomly assigning 18 people to one of two competing margarine